-- (1) All milk for pasteurization shall be from herds which are located in a modified accredited tuberculosis area as determined by the United States Department of Agriculture.
-Provided that herds located in an area which fails to maintain this accredited status shall have been accredited by the department as tuberculosis-free or shall have passed an annual tuberculosis test. - (2) All milk for pasteurization shall be from herds under a brucellosis eradication program which meets one (1) of the following conditions:
+(1) All milk for pasteurization shall be from herds which are located in a modified accredited tuberculosis area as determined by the United States Department of Agriculture.
+Provided that herds located in an area which fails to maintain this accredited status shall have been accredited by the department as tuberculosis-free or shall have passed an annual tuberculosis test.

-- (A) Located in a certified brucellosis-free area as defined by the United States Department of Agriculture and enrolled in the testing program for those areas; - (B) Located in a modified certified brucellosis area as defined by the United States Department of Agriculture and enrolled in the testing program for those areas; - (C) Meet U.S. Department of Agriculture requirements for an individually certified herd; - (D) Participating in a milk-ring testing program which is conducted on a continuing basis at intervals of not less than every three (3) months or more than every six (6) months, with individual blood tests on all animals in herds showing suspicious reactions to the milk-ring test; or - (E) Have an individual blood agglutination test annually with an allowable maximum grace period not exceeding two (2) months. - (3) For diseases other than brucellosis and tuberculosis, the regulatory agency shall require physical, chemical, or bacteriological tests as it deems necessary.
+- (2) All milk for pasteurization shall be from herds under a brucellosis eradication program which meets one (1) of the following conditions: - (A) Located in a certified brucellosis-free area as defined by the United States Department of Agriculture and enrolled in the testing program for those areas; - (B) Located in a modified certified brucellosis area as defined by the United States Department of Agriculture and enrolled in the testing program for those areas; - (C) Meet U.S. Department of Agriculture requirements for an individually certified herd: - (D) Participating in a milk-ring testing program which is conducted on a continuing basis at intervals of not less than every three (3) months or more than every six (6) months, with individual blood tests on all animals in herds showing suspicious reactions to the milk-ring test; or - (E) Have an individual blood agglutination test annually with an allowable maximum grace period not exceeding two (2) months. - (3) For diseases other than brucellosis and tuberculosis, the regulatory agency shall require physical, chemical, or bacteriological tests as it deems necessary.
 The diagnosis of other diseases in dairy cattle shall be based upon the findings of a licensed veterinarian or a veterinarian in the employ of an official agency.
 Any diseased animal disclosed by these test(s) shall be disposed of as the regulatory agency directs.
-The 2009 edition of the Grade A Pasteurized Milk Ordinance with Administrative Procedures is hereby incorporated by reference as published by the Department of Health and Human Services, Public Health Service, Food and Drug Administration, Milk Safety Branch (HFS-626), 5100 Paint Branch Parkway, College Park, MD 20740-3835.
+The Grade "A" Pasteurized Milk Ordinance (PMO), 2011 Revision is hereby incorporated by reference as published by the United States Department of Health and Human Services, Public Health Service, Food and Drug Administration, Division of Plant and Dairy Food (HFS-316), 5100 Paint Branch Parkway, College Park, MD 20740-3835.
 This rule does not incorporate any subsequent amendments or additions to the Pasteurized Milk Ordinance (PMO).

-AUTHORITY: section 196.939, RSMo 2000.\ Original rule filed April 20, 1973, effective April 30, 1973.
+AUTHORITY: section 196.939, RSMo 2000.
+Original rule filed April 20, 1973, effective April 30, 1973.
 Rescinded and readopted: Filed March 11, 1980, effective July 1, 1980.
 Amended: Filed Feb.
 1, 1990, effective April 26, 1990.
 Amended: Filed Feb.
 15, 2007, effective July 30, 2007.
 Amended: Filed Aug.
 3, 2009, effective Jan.
 30, 2010.
+Amended: Filed March 13, 2012, effective Sept.
+30, 2012.